Webinars

 • Why you need to limit where remote work takes place, whether it happens regularly or occasionally.

-• Learn why in most cases remote work isn’t a right, but sometimes is a required reasonable accommodation, including new rules for religious accommodations.
+• Learn why in most cases remote work isn’t a right, but sometimes is a required reasonable accommodation, including new rules for religious accommodations and for pregnant employees under the PWFA.

 • Discover how to ascertain if one of your teleworkers is also working for another employer.